 Photo by Trish Badger Photography

-Wagan completed a Master’s Degree in Teaching focusing on multi-disciplinary curriculum development.
-Artistically, Wagan has a degree in visual art, studying drawing and printmaking with Karin Broker and painting with Bas Poulos.
-He co-founded QuAC: The Queer Artist Collective in 1996, a performance collaborative of multi-gendered, multi-ethnic queers.
-They created 17 original full-length productions in 3 years and queered non-traditional art spaces with creative actions and open mics.
+Wagan holds a Master’s degree in Teaching with a focus on interdisciplinary curriculum design.
+He earned his undergraduate degree in visual arts, studying drawing and printmaking under Karin Broker and painting with Bas Poulos.
+A committed artist and cultural agitator, Wagan co-founded QuAC: The Queer Artist Collective in 1996 with DN Bashir, a dynamic, intersectional performance collective that produced 17 original full-length works in three years and activated non-traditional spaces with queer creative expression.